128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-accept    On the conditions evaluating true execute the actions specified in the statement and terminate the policy returning accept reject    On the conditions evaluating true do not execute the actions specified in the statement and terminate the policy returning reject
+- accept: On the conditions evaluating true execute the actions specified in the statement and terminate the policy returning accept
+- reject: On the conditions evaluating true do not execute the actions specified in the statement and terminate the policy returning reject

 ## `configure authority routing resource-group`